 As an example, let’s take the Shopify Community.
 By joining the Shopify community forum, their customers get access to over 900,000 Shopify Merchants and Partners.
 Moreover, as you may have guessed, they can take part in meaningful conversations with their peers.

 Mobile apps related to your business can help customers trigger support automation.
+This is why many businesses make an app so that customers can initiate support requests, track their inquiries, and receive real-time assistance.
 Let’s take an Uber Eats app for example.

 It’s an application that allows people to order food from available restaurants.
 If anything goes wrong with their order—for example, the delivery time is longer than previously estimated, customers can easily cancel the order and get refunds.
 With no need to talk to the support team.